phester/Forecasty/README.md

 # Forecasty

-# This is pre-alpha.
-I wouldn't use it or trust it at all : )
+# This is in a pre-using state.
+I wouldn't trust it as far as you can throw it : )

 A c# Forecast.Io wrapper with a built-in policy-driven caching mechanism to cache API call results.